 It's easy to forget about our visitors and focus on what we want in our website: perhaps a pretty design, a robust online catalog, or a flashy animation.
 Let's look at your site from your audience's perspective.

 The 3 most important things your visitors are looking for:

 Generally, a website visitor wants to do the following:

 - Find your contact information: This is often overlooked.
 The web is the new phone book.
-When people are looking for a company’s contact information, they’ll head to your website.
-For most businesses, this means you should have your phone number, email or address right on your homepage.
-This has an added benefit for mobile users: they can click on your address and get directions, or click on your phone number and call you immediately.
-Your “contact page” should also be easy to find, and prominently featured on your main menu.
+When people seek a company's contact information, they visit your website.
+For most businesses, you should have your phone number, email, or address on your homepage.
+This has an added benefit for mobile users: they can click on your address, get directions or your phone number, and call you immediately.
+Your "contact page" should be easy to find and prominently featured on your main menu.

-- Find out who you are, and what you stand for: what’s your story?
+- Find out who you are and what you stand for: what's your story?
 Who are your staff people?
 Why are you in business?
-Cut the corporate-speak and use your relational voice to describe your business.
-Use 1-3 paragraphs to describe your business, and your history.
+Cut the corporate speech and use your relational voice to describe your business.
+Use 1-3 paragraphs to describe your business and your history.
 After that, introduce yourself and your staff with a short bio.

 - Hear your expertise in your industry: this is where blogging comes in.
 One of the greatest gifts you can give your visitors is good information.
 Share your expertise in your field.
 Answer questions like: "What are common mistakes consumers make?" or "What to look for in a service provider."
 The owners of 37signals have this axiom: people trust those that teach them.
 The best way to do this is to start a blog and post between 1-4 times a month.